top of page

 Preparation

-1. Put the onion, garlic, ginger, chili and 3 tbsp of water into a blender or food processor, and whizz until completely smooth.
+1. Combine the onion, garlic, ginger, chile, and 3 tablespoons of water in a blender or food processor and blend until completely smooth.

-2. Heat the olive oil in a large, deep, non-stick frying pan, carefully add the onion purée and cook for 10 minutes until reduced and golden.
-Add the spices and cook for 2 minutes, then tip in the chopped tomatoes and bring to a simmer.
+2. Heat the coconut oil in a large, deep skillet over medium heat.
+Add the onion purée and cook, stirring occasionally, until reduced and golden, about 10 minutes.
+Add the cumin, coriander, and turmeric and cook, stirring constantly, until fragrant, about 2 minutes.
+Add the tomatoes and bring to a simmer.

-4. Stir in the lemon juice and garam masala, and serve.
+4. Stir in the lemon juice and garam masala.
+Taste and adjust seasoning.
+Serve immediately over rice.

 Recent Posts